 User stations are licensed amateur stations with essentially the same equipment as used for terrestrial amateur operations.
 The primary differences are antennas and transmitter-receivers optimized for amateur-satellite operations.

+An increasingly common practice is for multiple amateur stations to receive telemetry and automatically upload it to the telecommand station via the Internet to provide greater orbital coverage.

 3.5 Experimentation in the amateur-satellite service